hienvuvg/dairycattle_dataset/README.md

 <!--What this is\-->
 This dataset includes two parts: data from wearable sensors and visual data from four cameras.
 The sensor data is provide in sensor_data.zip.
 The visual data includes multiple sets.
-The UWB-synced multi-view images for each day of the deployment is available in uwb_synced_images.
+The UWB-synced multi-view images for each day of the deployment are available in uwb_synced_images.
-The complete internet-time synchronized visual data is provided in video-format at 1s_interval_videos.
+The complete internet-time synchronized visual data is provided in video-format in 1s_interval_videos.
-Additional high-resolution photos of individual cows are provided in cow_gallery.zip.
+In addition, high-resolution photos of individual cows are provided in cow_gallery.zip.

 We also provide additional sets of data for benchmarking the dataset such as cropped_bboxes.zip and trained_model_weights.zip.